Ganbin/vscode-4d-helper/README.md

 # 4D Helper - VSCode Extension

-A VSCode extension that simplifies 4D development by providing an easy way to launch 4D projects with different versions of 4D applications and various launch options.
+A VSCode extension that simplifies 4D development by providing an easy way to launch 4D projects with different versions of 4D applications, connect to 4D servers, and configure various launch options.

 > **Note:** This extension was developed for my personal workflow, but I thought it might be useful to others working with 4D.
 Feel free to use it, and contributions are welcome!
 >